|Course #||Credit Hours||Course Name

 *COMM 130 Introduction to Public Speaking is required to fulfill Liberal Studies goal 1-A.3

-Among requirements for graduation, the student must have a 2.00 or above average in the major and have 120 college-level credit hours.
+Among requirements for graduation, the student must have a grade point average of 2.00 or higher in the major and have 120 college-level credit hours.